-- In the second quarter, real estate was the best performing sector followed by information technology, energy, and communication services. - For the trailing one-year, cyclical sectors led market returns, with financials, industrials, and materials posting the largest gains. - Information technology and consumer discretionary maintain their leadership positions for the three-, five-, and trailing ten-years.
+- In the third quarter, financials was the best performing sector followed by utilities, communication services and information technology.
+Material and energy lagged. - For the trailing one-year, energy led market returns.
+Financials, communication services, information technology, industrials, and materials also performed well.
+Defensive sectors like consumer staples and utilities underperformed. - Information technology and consumer discretionary maintain their leadership positions for the three-, five-, and trailing ten-years.